romange/blog/content/post/gaia_mr2.md

 GAIA-MR optimize the mapreduce flow by applying the following changes:

 1. It relaxes the framework guarantees and sends the whole shard to a reducer instead of sending `(Key, Array<Value>)` tuples.
 It becomes a responsibility of a programmer to group values according to the specific use-case he needs.
-In my experience, it suffices to use in-memory hash-table that merges multiple values for the same key for the majority of cases.
+In my experience, it most likely suffices to use in-memory hash-table that merges multiple values for the same key.
 Luckily, with absl/C++14 it's just a few more lines to write.
 GAIA-MR guarantees shard locality, i.e., the whole shard will still reach the same reducer instance.
 Also, a programmer fully controls the order in which the shards from multiple sources arrive to a reducer.
 Which, in turn, could lead to additional optimizations.

 This change eliminates the shuffle phase during which the framework is required to sort each shard before sending it to reducers.
 The shuffle-phase is usually the most time-consuming phase during a MR run.